The LLV decomposition of hyper-Kaehler cohomology

 \end{proposition}

-Using this criterion and our computation of the LLV decomposition for the known cases (Theorem \ref{thm_llv_decompose}), we conclude that Nagai's conjecture's holds in all known examples of hyper-K\"ahler manifolds (Theorem \ref{nagai_thm}).
+We note that a converse statement holds under mild conditions (likely to be true in general).
+For a more detailed discussion, see Theorem~\ref{thm:criterion} and the remark following it.
+Using this criterion and our computation of the LLV decomposition for the known cases (Theorem \ref{thm_llv_decompose}), we can conclude that Nagai's conjecture holds in all known examples of hyper-K\"ahler manifolds (Theorem \ref{nagai_thm}).